alimici2016/-alimici2016-weekend-movie-sagas/README.md

 Was also able to briefly use the omdb API.

 ## Set up
-Fork and clone repository, then set up an set up a PostgreSQL database called saga_movies_weekend on port 5432.
+-Fork and clone repository, then set up an set up a PostgreSQL database called saga_movies_weekend on port 5432.
-You can either copy paste data from the database.sql or load query once you load up postico.
+-You can either copy paste data from the database.sql or load query once you load up postico.
-Npm install to get the dependecies, then npm run server, npm run client.
+-Npm install to get the dependencies, then npm run server, npm run client.
-This will take you to localhost 3000 where you should be able to view the application.
+-This will take you to localhost 3000 where you should be able to view the application.

 ## Technologies used in this app

-Node.js
+-Node.js
-Express
+-Express
-React
+-React
-Redux
+-Redux
-Redux-Saga
+-Redux-Saga
-PostgreSQL
+-PostgreSQL
-Material-UI
+-Material-UI
-axios
+-axios
-HTML
+-HTML
-CSS
+-CSS